HCDigitalScholarship/ds-cookbook/django_flatpages/README.md

      ```
      static_page.html
      ```
-     * replace 'static_page' with the name of the flatpages template that you created
+     * replace 'static_page' with the name of the 'flatpage' template that you created

+ After installing Ckeditor, a toolbar should appear when editing your 'flatpage' page.
+ This toolbar includes the basic editing features.
+Here is a source that can assist you with editing these features : (https://docs.ckeditor.com/ckeditor4/latest/guide/dev_toolbar.html)